Aiden-Peace300/c0723-code-solutions/javascript-conditionals/javascript-conditionals-quiz-notes.md

   A boolean value aka true or false

-- What is the purpose of an `if` statement? he IF statement is a decision-making statement that guides a program to make decisions based on specified criteria.
+- What is the purpose of an `if` statement?
+  The IF statement is a decision-making statement that guides a program to make decisions based on specified criteria.

 - Is `else` required in order to use an `if` statement?
   No, the else clause is optional

 - Describe the syntax (structure) of an `if` statement. type if then implement open parenthese then add express aka The condition statement then close the parenthese the condition statment will evaluate to either true or false. type a opening curly bracket if

 - What are the three logical operators?